 Lacinato (also known as dinosaur kale or Tuscan Kale)

 This is a very pretty kale variety with blue-ish leaves that makes excellent addition for edible landscaping.
 The Lacinato kale leaves have bumpy ridges which makes you think of dinosaur skin.
 I’ve harvested this variety in the snow up until Dec.
 Because the baby leaves aren’t as tender as other kale varieties I’ve found it’s not my preferred one to overwinter for early spring harvests.

 This is a very pretty kale with purple stems.
 This kale variety makes excellent baby kale leaves too!

 Dwarf Blue Curled Scotch Kale

-As this variety has curly leaves they make an excellent crunchy kale chip.
-Excellent as a baby green and tender, the larger they get the less they are good to eat raw and taste better braised or sauteed.
+As this variety has curly leaves they make excellent crunchy kale chips.
+Excellent as a baby green and tender, the larger they get the less they are good to eat raw and taste better braised or sautéed.

 Darkibor Kale from West Coast Seeds

 There are many other kale varieties too, just browse your seed catalogs!